ZeekRewards Closing Down – The MLM Attorney Speaks Out!

 Watch Out For Name Dropping

 People relied heavily on the credibility of Zeek’s lawyers: Gerald Nehra and Kevin Grimes.
-They said “These are guys are good; therefore, we’re good.”
+They said “These guys are good; therefore, we’re good.”
 I can speak on this first hand: hiring an attorney by itself does not legitimize a program.
 At the end of the day, we MLM attorneys explain the boundaries for our clients and provide advice.
 It’s on them to follow the advice and stay within the lines.
 I can guarantee you of one thing with 110% certainty, Zeek is not surprised by recent events.
 Grimes and Nehra are both good attorneys and good competitors.
 I’m confident Zeek was fully informed of these potential issues.
 MLM attorneys can lead horses to water…we can never make them drink.

 Commissions Must Be EARNED